tubearchivist/tubearchivist/README.md

 ## Installing and updating
 There's dedicated user-contributed install steps under [docs/Installation.md](./docs/Installation.md) for podman, Unraid, Truenas and Synology which you can use instead of this section if you happen to be using one of those.
 Otherwise, continue on.

 For minimal system requirements, the Tube Archivist stack needs around 2GB of available memory for a small testing setup and around 4GB of available memory for a mid to large sized installation.
+Minimal with dual core with 4 threads, better quad core plus.

 Note for arm64 hosts: The Tube Archivist container is multi arch, so is Elasticsearch.
 RedisJSON doesn't offer arm builds, but you can use the image `bbilly1/rejson`, an unofficial rebuild for arm64.